const localhost = [4]u8{ 127, 0, 0, 1 };

 7.2 How a HTTP Server works?

 Imagine a HTTP Server as if it were the receptionist of a large hotel.
 In a hotel, you have a reception, and inside that reception there is a receptionist waiting for customers to arrive.
-A HTTP Server is essentially a receptionist that is indefinetly waiting for new customers (or, in the context of HTTP, new clients) to arrive in the hotel.
+A HTTP Server is essentially a receptionist that is indefinitely waiting for new customers (or, in the context of HTTP, new clients) to arrive in the hotel.

 When a customer arrives at the hotel, that customer starts a conversation with the receptionist.
 He tells the receptionist how many days he wants to stay at the hotel.
 Then, the receptionist search for an available apartment.
 If there is an available apartment at the moment, the customer pays the hotel fees, then, he gets the keys to the apartment, and then, he goes to the apartment to rest.

-After this entire process of dealing with the customer (searching for available rooms, receiving payment, handing over the keys), the receptionist goes back to what he was doing earlier, which is to wait.
+After this entire process of dealing with the customer (searching for available apartments, receiving payment, handing over the keys), the receptionist goes back to what he was doing earlier, which is to wait.
 Wait for new customers to arrive.

 That is, in a nutshell, what a HTTP Server do.
 It waits for clients to connect to the server.
 When a client attempts to connect to the server, the server accepts this connection, and it starts to exchange messages with the client through this connection.
 The first message that happens inside this connection is always a message from the client to the server.
 This message is called the HTTP Request.

-There are different “types of request” that any client can do to a HTTP Server.
+There are different “types of request” that a client can send to a HTTP Server.
 But the most basic type of request, is when a client ask to the HTTP Server to serve (i.e. to send) some specific web page (which is a HTML file) to him.
-When you type google.com in your web browser, you are essentially sending a HTTP Request to Google’s HTTP servers, which asks these servers to send the Google webpage to you.
+When you type google.com

-Once the server understands what the client wants, he simply perform the action that was requested, and, to finish the whole process, the server sends back a HTTP message to the client, informing if the action performed was succesful or not, and, at last, the server ends (or closes) the connection with the client.
+Once the server understands what the client wants, he simply perform the action that was requested, and, to finish the whole process, the server sends back a HTTP message to the client, informing if the action performed was successful or not, and, at last, the server ends (or closes) the connection with the client.

 7.3 How a HTTP server is normally implemented?

-In essence, we normally implement a HTTP server in C using WebSocket technology, which involves the following steps:
+In essence, we normally implement a HTTP server in C by using WebSocket technology, which involves the following steps:

-1. Create a socket object.
+- Create a socket object.

-2. Bind a name (or more specifically, an address) to this socket object.
+- Bind a name (or more specifically, an address) to this socket object.

-3. Make this socket object to start listening and waiting for incoming connections.
+- Make this socket object to start listening and waiting for incoming connections.

-4. When a connection arrive, we accept this connection, and we exchange the HTTP messages (HTTP Request and HTTP Response).
+- When a connection arrive, we accept this connection, and we exchange the HTTP messages (HTTP Request and HTTP Response).

-5. Then, we simply close this connection.
+- Then, we simply close this connection.

 That is what the “bind” operation do.
 It binds a name (or more specifically, an address) to this socket object, or, this channel of communication, so that it becomes available, or, accessible through this address.
 While the “listen” operation makes the socket object to listen for incoming connections in this address.
-In other words, the “listen” operation makes the socket to wait for incoming connections.
+In other words, the “listen” operation makes the socket to wait for incoming connections. currently Now, when a client actually attempts to connect to the server through the socket address that we have specified, in order to establish this connection with the client, the socket object needs to accept this incoming connection.
+Thus, when we accept an incoming connection, the client and the server become connected to each other, and they can start reading or writing messages into this established connection.

 7.4 Implementing the server - Part 1